dstuessy/ssh-util/README.md

 ~~~~

 The above two commands have not been tested, please revise your distribution's package manager to see which package to install.

-### What is it?
-A simple bash script that allows you to automate your ssh connections through aliases.
-It uses an expect script command to automate the process of login, and the initial navigation to the desired directory on the server.

-It also allows for a remote folder to be set.
-Once logged in, the script will execute a "cd <path of choice>" command to so you can have pre-set remote directories which you can access via an arbitrary alias.

-There are two things: the main script "sshutil"; the config file "$HOME/.sshutil/config".
-The config file should be placed in the home directory under the aforementioned path.
-The script itself can be placed anywhere.

 ### Execute Command
 ~~~~